userkmitl/php-truewallet-class-gui/README.md

 The hardest part for Developer is laziness, sometime laziness made innovation, no exception for the new unofficial TrueWallet which only made for background editor.
 Eventhough this is not finished yet and just only a small improvment specially, if compare to the php-truewallet-class, nevertheless I hope this would help a lot of people to find out how the php-truewallet-class work.

 ### How to use
+1. Download this Repository.
+2. Put this Repository to your web root.
+3. Open your %directory%/index.php to open this Repository.

 ### Future Feature